iotaledger/streams/documentation/docs/overview.md

 ---
 # Overview

-The IOTA Streams framework is intended to be a secure message verification and protection protocol for sending data over a given transport layer.
+The IOTA Streams framework is a secure message verification and protection protocol for sending data over a given transport layer.

 The Channels protocol is designed as a replacement for the MAM library.
-This was used for sending data using the Tangle as the primary transportation mechanism.
-The channels themselves can be structured in different ways with any arbitrary combination of publishers and subscribers (although each channel can only be hosted by a single author instance).
+This was used for sending data using the Tangle as the primary transport mechanism.
+You can structure the channels in different ways with any arbitrary combination of publishers and subscribers (although each channel can only be hosted by a single author instance).

-# Channels Protocol
+## Channels Protocol

-The Channels protocol provides the high-level API tools necessary for authors and subscribers to be generated and interact with the Tangle.
+The Channels protocol provides the high-level API tools necessary for you to generate authors and subscribers and interact with the Tangle.

 ## Authors